 Butyl Liquid Rubber can be applied by brush, spray or roller.
 Best results can be obtained with airless spray equipment.
 See Inland Application Bulletins for additional information.
 Recommended Spray Equipment = Airless

 Tip size..........................................
 025”

 Fluid Pressure (PSI).....................
 3000

-EPDM Liquid Rubber is very similar to traditional EPDM makeup.
+Butyl Liquid Rubber is similar to traditional EPDM makeup.
 The most crucial qualities include:

-- A high resistance to water, ozone and ultraviolet stability, and overall fantastic anti-aging characteristics for many years.
+- A high resistance to water, ozone and ultraviolet, and overall superior anti-aging characteristics

 - It is both alkali and acid resistant.